Rechunk/AnalysisHero/EXPLANATION.md

 ## 1. Calculating the derivation

-Here is a visual example on how the derivation is calculated:
+Here is an example on how the derivation is calculated:

 ## 1. Function: 3x^2 + 5x
 ## 2. List:    [3x^2, +, 5x]